armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 Since Tyk Operator supports Kubernetes v1.19+, the minimum cert-manager version you can use is v1.8.
 If you run into the cert-manager related errors, please ensure that the desired version of Kubernetes version works with the chosen version of cert-manager by checking [supported releases page](https://cert-manager.io/docs/installation/supported-releases/) and [cert-manager documentation](https://cert-manager.io/docs/installation/supported-releases/).

-Please wait for the cert-manager to become available.
+Please wait for the cert-manager to become available before continuing with the next step.

 ### Step 3: Configuring Tyk Operator